Easy Thai Sweet Chili Sauce Recipe – Honey Sweetened

 - Add chili flakes, garlic, vinegar, honey, 3/4 c. water, and salt to a small saucepan and bring to a boil over med-high heat.
 Boil for a minute at medium heat, stirring constantly.

-- Mix the potato starch with the remaining water and add to the sauce, stirring over medium heat until thickened - about another minute or two.
+- Mix the potato starch with the remaining water and add to the sauce, stirring over medium heat until thickened, less than a minute.

-- Remove from heat, cool thoroughly and transfer to a container to store in the fridge (the sauce keeps for a couple of weeks, if it lasts that long...).
-Reused glass dressing bottles or canning jars both work well.
+- Remove from heat, cool thoroughly and transfer to a glass container to store in the fridge.
+Reused glass dressing bottles or pint canning jars both work well.

 Notes